 - Tinea Capitis, also known as scalp ringworm, is the most common cause of hair loss in children according to the American Hair Loss Association.
 The condition is caused by a fungus that attacks the hair shaft and breaks the hairs, causing patchy hair loss.
 The complaint can be contracted from other children.

 - Alopecia Areata is characterised by a circular, bald patch on the scalp.
 The condition is not harmful, but the complaint can possibly lead to full hairloss on the scalp.
-There is no approved hair loss treatment for Alopecia Areata in children, however 80% of infant sufferers will grow their hair back within a year.
+There is no approved treatment for Alopecia Areata in children, however 80% of infant sufferers will grow their hair back within a year.

 - Trichotillomania results from the child twisting its hair, resulting in pressure on the follicles that creates uneven bald patches.
 The condition may be perhaps related to the child incurring stress.
 Hair should grow back once the pressure is removed, provided the hair follicles are not scarred.
+Treatment often involves psychotherapy, such as Cognitive Behavioural Therapy (CBT) as this is considered to be a behavioural compulsion rather than a hair loss condition.

 If you are concerned that your child may be suffering from one of these hair loss conditions, the Belgravia Centre recommends you make an appointment with your GP so they can diagnose the condition and find any possible underlying conditions that might be causing the problem.
+At Belgravia we cannot treat anyone under 16 years of age.
+Children with hair loss – as well as their friends and families – may find the support of charitable organisations such as the Little Princess Trust, Hero by LPT and Alopecia UK extremely helpful.